Arthur Henderson Smith: Biography

-He was born in Vernon, Connecticut, to a middle-class Protestant family described by historian Lydia H. Liu as "rich on either side with clergy and local respectability."
-He served as a Wisconsin Infantry soldier in the Civil War before graduating from Beloit College in 1867, then briefly attended Andover Theological Seminary before taking a degree in 1871 from Union Theological Seminary.
+Smith was born in Vernon, Connecticut, to a middle-class Protestant family described by historian Lydia H. Liu as "rich on either side with clergy and local respectability."
+He came from a line of respected clergymen and scholars.
+His father was a pastor in Williamstown, Massachusetts and his grandfather was a pastor in Greenwich, Connecticut who later became the president of Marietta College.
+He served in the Wisconsin Infantry in the Civil War before graduating from Beloit College in 1867 as valedictorian, and was a part of the Hundred Days Men.
+He then briefly attended Andover Theological Seminary before taking a degree in 1871 from Union Theological Seminary.
 After marrying Emma Jane Dickinson, he was ordained into the Congregational ministry.
 The couple sailed for China in 1872.
 After two years of language study in Tianjin, they established themselves at Pangzhuang, a village in Shandong, where they stayed until the Boxer Uprising.
+Smith was among only two Beloit College alumni to go to China as a missionary before the Boxer Uprising, the other being Henry D. Porter.

-In 1907 Smith was elected the American co-chair of the China Centenary Missionary Conference in Shanghai, a conference attended by more than 1,000 Protestant missionaries.
+In 1907, Smith was elected the American co-chair of the China Centenary Missionary Conference in Shanghai, a conference attended by more than 1,000 Protestant missionaries, and was a member of the editorial board of the Chinese Recorder.
 He retired in 1926, 54 years after his arrival in China.
 His wife died the same year.
 He died in California in 1932 at the age of 87.

+Smith's "Rex Christus: An Outline Study of China" (1904) was a brief presentation of "a few selected topics" ranging from the religions to the make up of the soil.
+He also spoke out against the Chinese practice of infanticide of girls, drawing attention to this often-ignored practice.